quipper/monorepo-deploy-actions/git-push-service/README.md

 ### Update a branch via a pull request (experimental)

-You can set `via-pull-request` flag to update a branch via a pull request.
+You can set `update-via-pull-request` flag to update a branch via a pull request.
 It brings the following benefits:

 - It would avoid the retries of fast-forward when many jobs are running concurrently